 When production problems and defects do occur, leveraging inspection software can help significantly reduce troubleshooting and inspection time and allow engineers to focus the bulk of their time on fixing, as opposed to identifying, the root cause.
 What makes GOM inspection software so compelling is it is able to increase the speed of problem identification without sacrificing accuracy, as our software is independently tested and certified by both PTB (Germany) and NIST (United States of America) and placed in class 1 (class with the smallest deviations in results).

-If you have questions about how to best leverage 3D scanning hardware and software to improve the quality of your manufacturing processes, please contact us today to learn more.
+If you have questions about how to best leverage digital twin technology to improve the quality of your manufacturing processes, please contact us today to learn more.
 At Capture 3D we are dedicated to providing our customers with industry leading 3D metrology solutions that are designed to meet the unique challenges of a given application.